Integralist/integralist.co.uk/content/posts/python-code-design.md

 ### Protocols

-Python provides '[protocols](https://docs.python.org/3.7/library/collections.abc.html#module-collections.abc)' as part of their 'collections' module and are homed alongside their 'abstract base classes' (which we'll also look at shortly).
-Protocols are similar in spirit to interfaces in other languages, but in practice act more like _guidelines_.
+Python provides '[protocols](https://docs.python.org/3.7/library/collections.abc.html#module-collections.abc)' as part of their 'collections' module, which are also homed alongside another concept in Python called 'abstract base classes' (this is something we'll look at shortly as ABC's are designed to play nicely with protocols).

+Protocols are similar in spirit to interfaces in other languages, but in practice act more like _guidelines_ (this is because Python is a dynamic language and so strictly speaking it isn't able to validate code correctness because there's no compilation step with Python).

+In essence a protocol _is_ an interface (it defines expected behaviours), while Python's 'Abstract Base Classes' provide a way to offer a form of runtime safety for the interface.

+But to understand 'protocols' and how we can utilize either MyPy or Abstract Base Classes with them, you'll need to know a bit about 'magic methods' in Python...

+**Magic Methods**:
 If one of your custom defined objects implements specific ['magic' methods](https://rszalski.github.io/magicmethods/) (e.g. `__len__`, `__del__` etc), then you'll find a selection of builtin Python functions become available to use on those objects that otherwise those builtin functions wouldn't necessarily support.

 For example, if we implement the `__len__` magic method, then our object will be able to utilise the builtin `len` function.

-Also, once we have protocols in place we can use mypy along with type hinting to implement a development time interface check.
+If we utilize protocols, then we can use mypy along with type hinting to implement a development time interface check.

 Consider the following code snippet: